-Former NFL player Herschel Walker announced Thursday that he has partnered with developer Dan O'Leary to open a restaurant and sports bar in the proposed gambling complex in unincorporated Norcross.
+Former NFL player Herschel Walker announced Thursday that he has partnered with developer Dan O'Leary to open a restaurant and sports bar in the in unincorporated Norcross.

 Walker told Norcross Patch that has been in talks with O'Leary for a few years now about the restaurant.
 It's the first business to sign on with the project, according to a press release.

 “As a Georgia resident, father and businessman, I want to combine my entrepreneurial focus with my desire to sustain the HOPE scholarship and help Georgia students go to college,” said Walker, who's a University of Georgia Heisman Trophy winner, in the release.
 “I am excited to be part of such a worthwhile project while sharing my love of Georgia, football and food.”

 The $1 billion complex, which has OFS near I-85 and Jimmy Carter Boulevard as its proposed site, would include 7,500 video lottery terminals, a hotel, a 5,000-seat performance venue, a spa and dining, according to the release.

 Walker's establishment plans to feature Southern food such as peach-infused dishes and chicken pot pie, in addition to memorabilia from his football career.

 “Herschel Walker is not only an excellent athlete, but he represents the true Georgia spirit.
 He grew up in rural Georgia as one of seven kids in a blue collar family, worked hard in high school, and then went on to excel in college and professionally,” O’Leary said in the release.
 “Everything Herschel does is a success and we are excited to have him as part of our team.”